ibm-cloud-docs/ContinuousDelivery/troubleshoot_git.md

 ```
   GIT_SSH_COMMAND='ssh -vvv -i/path/to/private_key_file' git clone git@host:owner/repo.git
 ```

+## I tried to fetch changes from my {{site.data.keyword.gitrepos}} repo, why am I getting a `504 Gateway Time-out` error?
+{: #troubleshoot-grit-timeout-error}
+{: troubleshoot}

+Your repo is larger than 1 GB.
+The Git source control management system isn't designed to store large binary files.

+When I attempt to complete an operation on a {{site.data.keyword.gitrepos}} repo (such as a fetch or clone), I receive an error message:
+{: tsSymptoms}

+`git fetch
+error: RPC failed; HTTP 504 curl 22 The requested URL returned error: 504 Gateway Time-out
+fatal: The remote end hung up unexpectedly`

+You have a large repo that is greater than 1 GB.
+The repo might also contain binary files that require more space than text files that are stored in a compressed format.
+{: tsCauses}

+You can use any of the following methods to resolve this problem:
+{: tsResolve}

+* Reduce the size of your {{site.data.keyword.gitrepos}} repo.
+For more information about reducing the size of your repo, see [Reducing the repository size using Git](https://docs.gitlab.com/ce/user/project/repository/reducing_the_repo_size_using_git.html){: external}.

+* Use SSH to bypass the default clone timeout of 180 seconds.

+* If you are attempting to clone a repo, complete a shallow clone (`git clone --depth`) to reduce the amount of data that is transferred by truncating the commit history.
+For more information about completing a shallow clone, see the [Git Reference documentation](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---depthltdepthgt){: external}.

 ## I tried adding a user to my GitLab project by way of email, but they didn't receive the invitation.
 How do I add them to my project?